react-bootstrap-table/react-bootstrap-table2/docs/migration.md

 ## Migration Guide

 * Please see the [CHANGELOG](https://react-bootstrap-table.github.io/react-bootstrap-table2/blog/2018/01/24/new-version-0.1.0.html) for `react-bootstrap-table2` first drop.
-* Please see the [Roadmap](https://react-bootstrap-table.github.io/react-bootstrap-table2/blog/2018/01/24/release-plan.html)  for `react-bootstrap-table2` in 2018/Q1.
+* Please see the [Road Map](https://react-bootstrap-table.github.io/react-bootstrap-table2/blog/2018/01/24/release-plan.html)  for `react-bootstrap-table2` in 2018/Q1.
-* Feel free to see the [offical docs](https://react-bootstrap-table.github.io/react-bootstrap-table2/docs/about.html), we list all the basic usage here!!
+* Feel free to see the [official docs](https://react-bootstrap-table.github.io/react-bootstrap-table2/docs/about.html), we list all the basic usage here!!

 ## Preface